Fey0xFF/google-homepage/README.md

-This is my first 'real' assignment on the Odin project taking off one of the several training wheels :).
+This is my first 'real' assignment on The Odin Project taking off one of the several training wheels :).

 This project contains an HTML and CSS build of the Google home page.